Week 14 takeaways: Danger zone for Redskins and Panthers?

 The Cowboys are in position to clinch a playoff spot with a win next week against the Colts.
 At the midway point of the season, the Cowboys were 3-5, but they have won five straight, their longest win streak since an 11-game run in 2016, and could be a hard out if they make the postseason.
 "We never wavered, we never blinked," QB Dak Prescott said.
 "We knew the team we had in training camp and we knew the team we had when we were 3-5.
 And we didn't stop.
 We never want to stop." -- Todd Archer

-Prescott on OT win: 'A lot of ups, a lot of downs'
+Prescott on OT win: 'A lot of ups, a lot of downs.'

 Dak Prescott says the Cowboys' backs were against the ball, but they kept fighting to pull off an overtime win vs. the Eagles.